 - Anything that can be hacked, will be hacked.

-- More than ever, new technologies which seem to require an advanced degree just to understand represent opportunities and risks for the public servant.
+- New technologies, which seem to require an advanced degree just to understand, represent opportunities and risks for the public servant.

 What’s a poor public servant to do?